 • OVERVIEW •

-Used by Montreal acoustic genius Erik Mongrain to facilitate the virtuosic ‘lap-tapping’ techniques of Airtap!, an oldskool viral favourite (uploaded back in 2006: YouTube’s early days).
+Used by Montreal acoustic genius Erik Mongrain to facilitate the virtuosic ‘lap-tapping’ techniques of AirTap!, an oldskool viral favourite (uploaded way back in 2006: YouTube’s early days).
 Like playing piano, bass, & drums on the strings – all at the same time…

-The intervallic structure matches the guitar’s ‘classic’ Gmaj shape (‘3-2-0-0-3-3’).
-Although 5 of the strings are altered, the changes are all small – I guess it requires a strong, even tension on either side for Erik’s barre-finger slappery to ring out crisp.
+The interval structure matches our ‘classic’ Gmaj shape from Standard tuning (‘3-2-0-0-3-3’).
+Although 5 of the strings are altered, the changes are all small, with more raised than dropped: Mongrain’s barre-finger slappery requires firm tension on both sides to ring out crisp.
+Read on for some fascinating direct input from the man himself!

 • SOUNDS •

-The video that launched Erik to his (probably inevitable) acoustic guitar stardom came to the web via an exuberant performance on French-Canadian TV (Airtap!).
-You can also listen to the piece in 3D-realistic ‘binaural’ sound here (headphones required for full effect).
+The performance that launched Erik Mongrain to his (likely inevitable) acoustic guitar stardom arrived to the web via an exuberant performance on French-Canadian TV (AirTap!).
+You can also listen to the piece in 3D-realistic ‘binaural‘ sound here (headphones required for full effect).

 • NUMBERS •